Chartered on August 29, 1996

 "Giveakidaflagtowave"

 Our "Giveakidaflagtowave" project is always fun.
-At the 4th of July Kelilworth Parade, the Exchangites rode in a Hummer and walked the route as we gave out 1,500 flags to children along the route.
-Both the flags and the use of the Hummer were donated by Gerry Lane Enterprise.
+At the 2016 Kenilworth Independence Day Parade, the Exchangites rode in a Hummer and walked the route as we gave out 1,500 flags to children along the route.

 top

-Copyright © 1996-2009 Exchange Club of Baton Rouge
+Copyright © 1996-2018 Exchange Club of Baton Rouge